Property Investing

 With a positive gearing strategy, your rental property will generate more income than it costs in expenses to run.
 Take this example: let’s say your property costs $400 a week in expenses and you’re earning $600 per week in rent.
 That’s a positive cash flow of $200 per week!

-Plus, if you’re looking for a set-and-forget investment that doesn’t impact your free time, hiring a property manager can make this a hands-off investment option.
+Plus, if you’re looking for a largely set-and-forget investment that doesn’t impact your free time, hiring a property manager can make this a hands-off investment option.
 With an experienced property expert handling the day-to-day running of your property, hiring a property manager is a proven way to generate passive income through rental properties.

 How to create passive income through real estate